popje-chalmers/stately/README.md

 - Debug > Print model to terminal: this is what the simmered-down model looks like; see the "Model" section
 - Debug > Print TL to terminal: this is what the machine looks like in the representation used by Transform > ...

-### Editing states
-When a state is being edited, its information is visible in the "State editor" tab on the right side of the window.

-There you can edit its description, change whether or not it's marked as virtual, and edit its code.
-Those properties are saved via "Save changes".
-They're automatically saved when you try to edit another state, but it is suggested to save them manually since there are a few sneaky bugs where other machine-changing actions can cause the state's information to be reloaded without an automatic save (wiping out your edits).

-You can also rename the edited state, which takes effect when you click "Rename".
-In the future renaming will update all references to the state, but right now it does not.

-### Editing signals
+### Editing things
-The signal editor hasn't been implemented yet, so the only way to edit the signals is via `Transform > Edit with external program`.
-More on that later.
+On the right side there are editors for signals and states.
+Changes to the signal/state being edited are saved by clicking "save changes", or automatically in various circumstances (for example when you try to edit a different signal/state).

 ## More about signals
 There are three kinds of signals: input, expression, and statewise.
 1. Input signals are exactly what they sound like; the machine cannot change them.
+They are denoted symbolically with a "<".
 2. Expression signals are the typical internal/output signals one uses in FL: the signal's value is always equal to some expression (which may or may not depend on the current state).
+They are denoted by "=".
 States cannot override the values of expression-signals.
 3. Statewise signals are a new kind: a statewise signal is controlled by code in each state, defaulting to 0 unless otherwise specified by the current state.
 This is the preferred way of implementing state-dependent signals, for the reasons described in the Ideas section.
+They are denoted by ">".

+Statewise and expression signals can be marked as "internal", which means that that they won't become outputs in the eventually generated FL code.
+Marking input signals as internal has no effect.

 ## (Boolean) expressions
 Expressions are composed of atomic values (0, 1, or a signal name---recall that signals represent single bits) and operator applications (lisp-ishly written `(f x y z ...)`).